abinit/abinit/doc/tutorial/eph4zpr.md

 !!! important

-    Note that the EPH code can compute QP corrections only for $\kk$-points belonging to the $\kk$-mesh associated to WFK file.
+    Note that the EPH code can compute QP corrections only for $\kk$-points belonging to the $\kk$-mesh found in the WFK file.
     In some cases, it is not possible to generate a $\kk$-mesh containing the band edges.
     In this case, you will have to select the closest wavevectors in the grid.
 -->

 ## Our first ZPR calculation

-For our first ZPR we use a minimalistic input file that allows us to discuss the basic input variables and the organization of the main output file.
+For our first ZPR calculation, we use a minimalistic input file that allows us to discuss the basic input variables and the organization of the main output file.

 Run the code, as usual, using: